Marin-Tony/simple-programs/README.md

 # simple-programs
-This repository contains basic programs
+This repository contains basic programs in Python